 Project Implementation Unit (PIU) will assign a social specialist under the direct responsibility of the PIU Manager to be responsible for managing the GRM.
-The Grievance Redress Mechanism (GRM) will be available over the Project's website by using dedicated email address: digit@mzo.hr (for larger infrastructure projects, a separate address for each sub-project is recommended and CSF will have its own GRM email address for Grievances connected to the selection of research organizations and firms that will participate in the Project) to receive potential complaints or to report on occurred (or noticed) incidents.
-The GRM will also enable postal delivery for those persons who are not comfortable in using electronic ways of communication.
 The GRM will allow anonymous complaints to be raised and addressed, as this is in accordance with Croatian law.
-Information on GRM will be communicated on the Project's website and by its various communication materials, including through on-site information boards and posters at the construction sites and in the facilities comprised under the subproject.
+Information on GRM will be communicated on the Project's website and by its various communication materials, including through on-site information boards and posters at the construction sites and in the facilities comprised under the sub-project.